 In her three-and-a-half hour Archive interview, Rita Riggs (1930-2017) talks about her early years, and being hired by CBS in the costume department just out of school.
-She recalls working at CBS Television City in Hollywood on such shows as The Bob Crosby Show, and the classic anthology series Playhouse 90.
-She describes her costuming work at Revue Studios which included working with Alfred Hitchcock on his introductions for Alfred Hitchcock Presents, which led to her work on Hitchcock's Psycho, The Birds, and Marnie.
-Riggs details her extensive work in features that include Seconds, Petulia, and Yes, Giorgio.
+She recalls working at CBS Television City in Hollywood on shows including The Bob Crosby Show and the classic anthology series Playhouse 90.
+She describes her costuming work at Revue Studios, which included working with Alfred Hitchcock on his introductions for Alfred Hitchcock Presents, which led to her work on Hitchcock's "Psycho," "The Birds," and "Marnie."
+Riggs details her extensive work in features, including "Seconds," "Petulia," and "Yes, Giorgio."
 She chronicles costuming for Norman Lear throughout the 1970s on several of his shows, including All in the Family, Maude, Sanford and Son, Good Times, One Day at A Time, Mary Hartman, Mary Hartman, and The Jeffersons.
-She speaks of some of her later work including the television movie Having Our Say: The Delany Sisters' First 100 Years.
-Gary Rutkowski conducted the interview on August 19, 2003 in Los Angeles, California.
+She speaks of some of her later work, including the television movie Having Our Say: The Delany Sisters' First 100 Years.
+Gary Rutkowski conducted the interview on August 19, 2003 in Los Angeles, CA.